About Figure On Diversity

 This project seeks to diversify the field of figurative representation in art education.
 In Figure On Diversity, we have developed a three-part program to address these issues which can be implemented at any art institution: The Figure On Diversity Workshop, BustEd, and Modeling Modeling.

 Angela DeCarlis (they/them) is a portrait painter, figure drawing instructor, and former figure model.
-They are currently a graduate student at the University of Florida (MFA '22).
+They pursued their undergraduate education at the Pennsylvania Academy of the Fine Arts and at Lesley University (BA '19) and hold their Masters in Painting from the University of Florida (MFA '22).

 Morgan Yacoe (she/her) holds a BFA from Virginia Commonwealth University and an MFA from the University of Florida.
 She is a sculptor whose artworks are used in the education of medical professionals and surgeons, and the artist behind the plaster busts created for the BustEd initiative.